Omnifinity/Unity-Omnideck-API/README.md

 More details will follow...

 ## Samples
-<b>The functionality of the samples below are incomplete and do not work fully with the XR rig as of 2023-07-07. </b>
+The package contains three samples on how to integrate the Omnideck API with your VR application.

-The package contains two simple samples that integrate the Omnideck API with a unity Gameobject.
+- Example 1: Integration with the Unity XR Interaction toolkit interaction system (v2.5.2+) by adding a OmnideckContinousMoveProvider that extends the ContinousMoveProviderBase from XRI.
+Remember to import the XRI Starter Asset samples.
+Uses a Unity Character Controller that can collide with the surrounding objects.
+Supports hand controllers and basic interaction.
-- Example 1: The Omnideck Platform uses Unity Character Controller that can collide with the surrounding objects.
+- Example 2: Integration using a Unity Character Controller that can collide with the surrounding objects.
 It has an XR Rig attached to it.
-- Example 2: The Omnideck Platform uses a Vector3 script, without any object collision.
+- Example 3: Integration using a Vector3 script, without any object collision.
 It has an XR Rig attached to it.

 ## Changelog
 Please see https://github.com/Omnifinity/Unity-Omnideck-API/blob/main/CHANGELOG.md